A free, downloadable Trial Version of SHAZAM is available to try out.

 All features are enabled although the amount of memory available for calculations (PAR) is limited to be sufficient to run all but a few of the largest included examples.

-There is no time limit on the use of this Trial Version.
+There is no time limit on the use of these Trial Versions.

-This Trial Version is SHAZAM Professional Edition 11 with both Double and Quadruple Precision Modes.
+These Trial Versions include both Double and Quadruple Precision Modes.

 Working with the Trial Version

-Each time the Trial Version starts, the SHAZAM Introduction Project will open.
+Each time the Trial Version starts, the SHAZAM Demonstration Workspace will open.

-The Introduction Project contains a set of example Command Files, Graphs and Data demonstrating some of the many models SHAZAM can estimate.
+The Demonstration Workspace contains a set of examples demonstrating some of the thousands of types of models SHAZAM can estimate.

-Double click each item shown to open it within SHAZAM.The Workspace View showing the active Introduction Project looks like this:
+Double click each item shown to open it within SHAZAM.The Workspace View showing the Demonstration Workspace looks like this:

 Double clicking on any item will open it within SHAZAM.

-For more information see the 'Using Projects' section of the User Guide.
+For more information see the 'Using Workspaces' section of the User Guide.

 SHAZAM includes a powerfully simple Command Language that makes complex analytical tasks easy to perform in repeatable ways.